shdown/luastatus/README.md

   - `luastatus.map_get_handle(key)` returns a handle object to the *map entry* with the key `key`.
 See `DOCS/design/MAP_GET.md` for overview; in short, this is a mechanism allowing plugins to synchronize thread-unsafe operations.
-  Unless you’re writing a derived plugin *and* working using thread-unsafe stuff, you don’t need it.
+  Unless you’re writing a derived plugin *and* using thread-unsafe stuff, you don’t need it.

 Plugins’ and barlib’s Lua functions
 ---